Minglanilla: Barangays

+Minglanilla is politically subdivided into 19 barangays.
+Each barangay consists of puroks and some have sitios.

+Tunghaan remains the most populous barangay in Minglanilla, while Tungkil was the second most populous and Calajo-an is the third most populous of barangays.

 Climate

 The climate of Minglanilla is classified as Coronas type III, characterized by a dry season lasting from one to six months.
 There is no pronounced maximum rain period.
 The town is placed within the tropical rainforest type of world climate (Köppen type: Af) which has uniform high temperature and heavy precipitation distribution throughout the year.